Disability Appeal Procedure

 f.
 Statement of the student’s expectation of specific outcome.

 - The Director of Title IX and Civil Rights Compliance will gather all pertinent information to make a determination.
-This may include: reviewing the records kept by the Assistant Dean of Accessible Education; interviews with the student, the Assistant Dean, and other relevant individuals as appropriate; and requests for additional information and/or documentation.
+This may include: reviewing the records kept by the Director of Accessible Education; interviews with the student, the Director, and other relevant individuals as appropriate; and requests for additional information and/or documentation.

-- Typically, the Director will rule on the appeal within three working days of receiving all the necessary materials from both the student and the Assistant Dean of Accessibility Services.
+- Typically, the Director will rule on the appeal within three working days of receiving all the necessary materials from both the student and the Director of Accessibility Services.

 - All decisions are final and will be communicated to the student in writing.